Can I reuse jars from other products as a canning jar?

 Pretty decorative jelly jars are available if you are making jellies or jams.
 These are nice especially if you are giving them as gifts.

-Here is an image of some of my orange marmelade.
+Here is an image of some of my orange marmalade.
 It is hard to see in the image but there are pretty embossed flowers and fruits on these.
 The problem with these… you have to find them used.
 I don’t know of any company making these anymore.
 They are my favorite!
 So pretty.
 Check e-bay.

 Currently the jam and jelly jars being made are usually a quilted pattern… which is very nice too but not nearly as pretty as the embossed variety. 🙂

-Questions from my inbox.
+Questions from my inbox

 Question: I bought brand new Mason quart jars for canning cherries.
 Some of them have semi circle hair line looking cracks at the bottom of the jar.
 Are they low quality?
 I already canned several quarts of cherries with these jars.
 I hoped to be able to reuse these jars for many years.